wothke/webpsx/README.md

 A live demo of this program can be found here: http://www.wothke.ch/webpsx/

+## Credits
+The project is based on version HighlyExperimental 2.09 & respective DeadBeef plugin (see https://github.com/kode54/deadbeef_he/).

+## Project
-The project is based on version HighlyExperimental 2.09.
-It includes most of the original code including all the necessary 3rd party dependencies.
+It includes most of the original HE code including all the necessary 3rd party dependencies.
 All the "Web" specific additions (i.e. the whole point of this project) are contained in the "emscripten" subfolder.
 The main interface between the JavaScript/WebAudio world and the original C code is the adapter.c file.
 Some patches were necessary within the original codebase (these can be located by looking for EMSCRIPTEN if-defs).

-Howto build:
+## Howto build

+You'll need Emscripten (http://kripken.github.io/emscripten-site/docs/getting_started/downloads.html).
+The make script is designed for use of emscripten version 1.37.29 (unless you want to create WebAssembly output, older versions might also still work).

-You'll need Emscripten (I used the win installer on WinXP: emsdk-1.13.0-full-32bit.exe which could be found here: http://kripken.github.io/emscripten-site/docs/getting_started/downloads.html) I did not need to perform ANY additions or manual changes on the installation.
-The below instructions assume that the web project folder has been moved into the main emscripten folder (maybe not necessary) and that a command prompt has been opened within the webpsx/emscripten sub-folder, and that the Emscripten environment vars have been set (run emsdk_env.bat).
+The below instructions assume that the webpsx project folder has been moved into the main emscripten installation folder (maybe not necessary) and that a command prompt has been opened within the project's "emscripten" sub-folder, and that the Emscripten environment vars have been previously set (run emsdk_env.bat).

-Running the makeEmscripten.bat will generate a JavaScript 'HighlyExperimental' library (backend_psx.js).
-This lib is directly written into the web-page example in the "htdocs" sub-folder.
-Study the example in "htdocs" for how the player is used.
+The Web version is then built using the makeEmscripten.bat that can be found in this folder.
+The script will compile directly into the "emscripten/htdocs" example web folder, were it will create the backend_psx.js library.
+(To create a clean-build you have to delete any previously built libs in the 'built' sub-folder!)
+The content of the "htdocs" can be tested by first copying it into some document folder of a web server.

+## Depencencies

 This plugin requires an original PlayStation2 BIOS image - which is NOT bundled here due to copyright concerns (When installing the plugin on your own computer you can easily configure the index.html page to automatically use your own 4mb PS2 BIOS image - or a .gz version thereof.).